contentful/contentful_middleman/README.md

 If your fields are not localized, the value of the field will be returned.

-In case of the field being localized but the locale not found, it will use a fallback locale, by default is `en-US` but can be specified as an additional parameter in all the mentioned calls.
+In case of the field being localized but no value being set for a given entry, it will use a fallback locale, by default is `en-US` but can be specified as an additional parameter in all the mentioned calls.